XinyingPeh/reactproject-aigchub/README.md

 - Responsive Design: While I strived to make the application responsive and accessible across different devices and screen sizes, there might be certain edge cases or specific devices where the design could be further enhanced.
 Achieving a seamless user experience on all platforms is an ongoing process.
 - Error Handling: Although I have implemented error handling mechanisms throughout the application, there might still be scenarios or specific error cases that have not been fully addressed.
 Enhancing the error handling and providing meaningful error messages to the users is an area that requires further attention.
 - Cross-Browser Compatibility: While I have tested the application on multiple browsers, there might be compatibility issues or browser-specific quirks that are yet to be identified.
 Ensuring consistent behavior and appearance across different browsers is an aspect that needs continued monitoring and refinement.

-**APIs Used**

-- Airtable (Self create database, fetched using personal token access read only)
-- Firebase (For form response collection purpose)